TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-> ▶️ Prewarming a set of lambda instances 🟰 Reduces cold Starts 🟰 Reducing latency
+> ▶️ **Prewarming a set of lambda instances 🟰 Reduces cold Starts 🟰 Reducing latency**

 </br>

 ###  My first approach - Through Provisioned Concurrency

- **--> Lambda instances would be pre-initialised -->  up and running at all times.**
+ --> Lambda instances would be pre-initialised -->  up and running at all times.

 </br>

-> **We're incurring charges for uptime irrespective of the actual usage.** 🚩Potential Red Flag
+> 🚩Potential Red Flag:- **We're incurring charges for uptime irrespective of the actual usage.**

 </br>

 **_Scenario where this would work:-_**

-👉 Where **absolutely zero cold starts** are essential, and we need to minimize latency at all costs.
+Where **absolutely zero cold starts** are essential, and we need to minimize latency at all costs.
 Also, **in cases where we've got predictable and consistent traffic** patterns.

 </br>

+--

 ### Our Approach -> Implementing a custom Lambda Warmer